AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-limitations.md

 * Segment Comparison: The [!UICONTROL Everyone Else] segment does not get created if a segment template is used in the initial drop zone.

-## Components > Segments
+## Components > Filters

-* Certain metrics and dimensions are not segmentable, such as [!UICONTROL Occurrences], [!UICONTROL Unique Visitors], etc.
+* Certain metrics and dimensions cannot be filtered, such as [!UICONTROL Occurrences], [!UICONTROL Unique Visitors], etc.
-* Adhoc segments created in the [panel dropzone](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/panels/panels.html) will not appear in the left rail of Workspace or the Segment component manager, unless they are made public.
-This can be done by editing the segment and selecting **[!UICONTROL Make this segment public]**.
+* Ad-hoc filters created in the [panel dropzone](/help/analysis-workspace/c-panels/panels.md) will not appear in the left rail of Workspace or the Filter component manager, unless they are made public.
+This can be done by editing the filter and selecting **[!UICONTROL Make this filter public]**.

 ## Components > Calculated Metrics